 The HCSO CPI investigator will often demand that one or both parents sign a “Child Safety Plan” after an allegation that the child witnessed a “physical altercation” between the mother and father or other family members that endangered the children which presented a present or impending danger.

-An experienced criminal defense attorney can help you will any additional issues that come up during the investigation.
+An experienced criminal defense attorney for domestic violence charges in Tampa, FL, can help you will any additional issues that come up during the investigation.

 Types of Domestic Violence Cases in Tampa, FL

 Domestic violence offenses include both felonies and misdemeanors.
 Different types of domestic violence-related charges in Florida include:

 - domestic violence battery by strangulation;

 - violation of an order of protection against domestic or dating violence;

 We also represent clients charged with violation of probation in a domestic violence case.